Frequently Asked Questions

 Select courses are offered online giving students the opportunity to have both online and traditional learning experiences.

 Review of applicants begins immediately following the application due date.
-Top candidates are then invited to the Kent campus for an interview.
 Generally, admissions decisions are made within three weeks of the application deadline.

 No, we do not.
 If you are not accepted for a semester, you will need to reapply for the following semester to be considered again.